hpfousac/inav/MapPwmChannel.md

  During work on **pwmmap** feature I realised that commands allows inconsistent configuration.
  There is probably no checks if one set parameter is consistent with another one.

+## not to assign same channel twice

+ It is checked during CLI setting.

+ The PPM LED and BEEPER channel can be assingned only once.

+  The PWM, SERVO and MOTOR are checked for assignment and index.

+ The

+## not to assign servo & motor channels without "holes"

+ The hole in used indexes (field: **devndx**) can cause HW/SW crash.

 # default behaviour of FEATURE_PWM_SERVO_DRIVER

  See **void pwmServoPreconfigure(void)**, the internal timers is used of external driver.